 And here are some very basic requirements which will always apply to all export destinations, although these are just the beginning:

-Obtainable from the UAE Ministry of Environment & Water (MOEW) and valid for 30 days from the date of issue.
-Be aware, however, that the country you're travelling to may require that the certificate is issued much closer to the date of departure.
+Obtainable from the UAE Ministry of Climate Change & Environment (MOCCAE) and valid for 30 days from the date of issue.
+Be aware, however, that the country you're travelling to may require that the certificate is issued much, much closer to the date of departure.

 Your pet's travel box must meet IATA standards; any other travel box will be refused by the airline.
 It also must be the right size.
 Read much more about the art and science of travel boxes here:

 A lot about Travel Boxes and Measuring Your Dog.

 - Pet Flight Options